Skip to navigation Skip to content

 Customer travels on inappropriate mode of transport and cost is higher than the appropriate mode of transport cost

-Johanna lodges a claim for Fares Allowance for the journey undertaken to start a University degree.
-Johanna's home is in Tamworth, NSW and the study is in Cook, ACT.
-Johanna travelled by private vehicle from Tamworth to Cook and provides petrol receipts totalling $400.
+Johanna lodges a claim for Fares Allowance for the journey undertaken to start a university degree.
+Johanna's home is in Dubbo and the university is in Cook.
+Johanna travelled by private vehicle from Dubbo to Cook and provides petrol receipts totalling $110.

 Johanna qualifies for ABSTUDY Fares Allowance.